 - Machine will move if steering wheel is turned while engine is running. - Steering response is opposite to what is normally expected when backing up.
-Turn bottom of steering wheel in direction you want to go. - Always move ground speed lever to slow end of range before shifting high-low speed control. - Stop the engine and remove the key from the ignition before servicing, adjusting, lubricating, cleaning, or unplugging the machine.
+Turn bottom of steering wheel in direction you want to go. - Always move ground speed lever to slow end of range before shifting high-low speed control. - To prevent machine runaway: stop the engine and remove the key from the ignition before servicing, adjusting, lubricating, cleaning, unplugging the machine, or before performing maintenance or service on steering linkage or neutral interlock system. - Read the windrower and header manuals for inspection and maintenance instructions.

-Hot fluid under pressure hazard
+Hot fluid spray hazard